View Categories

 Aspects of Globalization: Understanding its Impact on Indian Economy

-• Foreign Exchange Regulation Act (FERA) was liberalized in 1993 and later Foreign Exchange Management Act (FEMA) 1999 was passed to enable foreign currency transactions.
+• Foreign Exchange Regulation Act (FERA) was liberalized in 1993 and the Foreign Exchange Management Act (FEMA) 1999 was passed to enable foreign currency transactions.

 • The FDI policy of the GoI encouraged the inflow of fresh foreign capital by allowing 100% foreign equity in certain projects under the automatic route.